 Yes, the military is an employer, and yes it has much to offer!
 But enlisting may be a touchy subject in some high schools and families because there can be a huge risk to those who serve.
-So, if you’ve considered joining the military your decision needs to be an informed one.
+So, if you’ve considered joining the military you need to learn all about the military and the various branches; your decision needs to be an informed one

 - Talk to family members and friends